Cemal Azmi: 1919–1920 Military courts martial and Trabzon trials

 During the Turkish Courts-Martial of 1919–1920, Ottoman politician Çürüksulu Mahmud Pasha gave a speech in the Ottoman senate on December 2, 1919, where he openly blamed Cemal Azmi for the massacres in Trebizond and the subsequent drowning of thousands of women and children.

 On December 11, 1918, Trebizond deputy governor Hafiz Mehmet testified in the Chamber of Deputies:

 During the 14th session of the Trebizond trials on 26 April 1919, the governor of Giresun Arif Bey, asserted that Azmi gave him orders "to deport the Armenians toward Mosul by way of the Black Sea", which implied drowning them.

 On May 22, 1919, as a result of the Trebizond trials, Cemal Azmi was sentenced to death under the charges of "murder and forced relocation".

-Assassination and legacy
+Cemal Azmi's assassination

 As part of Operation Nemesis for his role in the Armenian Genocide, Aram Yerganian and Arshavir Shirakian were later given the task to assassinate both Azmi and Bahattin Şakir who were in Berlin.
 On April 17, 1922, Shirakian and Yerganian encountered Azmi and Şakir who were walking with their families on Uhlandstraße.
 Shirakian managed to kill only Azmi and wound Şakir.
 Yerganian immediately ran after Şakir and killed him with a shot to his head.

 In 2003 an elementary school in Trabzon was named in honor of Cemal Azmi.